swisswest/Mouse-Mover/README.md

 ## Infos

 if you work on the Project and you change something, pls delete the .exe file and create a new one before you commit.
 You will find the command above.
-Thanks ;)
+Check if the .exe file is done creating then commit Thanks ;)